sef202/PLANiT/README.md

 # PLANiT

+**3/26/2020:** Implemented forgot password functionality.
+Added authenticate\password_reset file description below.

-3/19/2020: Setup email/password authentication methods in Firebase for ***Android*** app.
+**3/19/2020:** Setup email/password authentication methods in Firebase for ***Android*** app.
 Modified dependecies in build.gradle and pubspec.yaml to connect Firebase authentication with flutter app.
 - Make sure to download and use all files in the **android** folder and **pubspec.yaml** to have proper settings that connects Firebase authentication to the flutter app.
   - **android\app\google-services.json:** This is the config file I downloaded from Firebase to enable and connect the Email and Password authentication method.

-**TO DO:** (before 3/26/2020)
-- Implement forgot password

 ### HOW TO SETUP NEW FLUTTER PROJECT TO COPY THIS BRANCH'S WORKING PLANIT APP WITH WORKING FIREBASE AUTHENTICATION
 1. Download ZIP from github and extract